NIKKHIL-B-LOSARWAR/PolicyBazaar-Exploratory-Analysis---Customers-Financial-Behaviour-Insights-/README.md

 - The project aimed to conduct Exploratory Data Analysis (EDA) on the PolicyBazaar dataset to optimize financial product recommendations by gaining a deep understanding of the customer base.
 - The development process was shaped by the analysis scope defined by the dataset's attributes and relevant business matrices.
 We focused on four key areas:

-  1. Customers' monthly finances analysis
+  - Area 1 : Customers' monthly finances analysis
-  2. Credit behavior analysis
+  - Area 2 : Credit behavior analysis
-  3. Debt and loans analysis
+  - Area 3 : Debt and loans analysis
-  4. Investment behavior analysis
+  - Area 4 : Investment behavior analysis
 For each area, we defined relevant business questions to assess PolicyBazaar's business scenario.
 - In summary, the EDA process involved data import, cleaning, transformation, exploration, wrangling, visualization, interpretation, and generating key insights.

+Project Link - Colab Notebook

+### **Key Steps involved in EDA :**

+1. Importing Raw data.
+2. Data Exploration
+3. Data Cleaning
+4. Data Wrangling (Data Transformation and Manipulation)
+5. Data Visualization
+6. Deriving key data insights.

+### **Tools & Technologies Used :**

+* Python Language
+* Pandas & Numpy Library
+* Matplotlib Library
+* Seaborn Library
+* Folium Library
+* ChatGPT & Google Gemini (as an Virtual Assistant)

+**Note: This project is built in the Google Colab Notebook as an IDE.**